btqdesign/axity-v1/life/wp-content/plugins/so-widgets-bundle/readme.txt

 3. An example of the button widget.

 == Changelog ==

+= 1.9.8 - 21 August 2017 =
+* Use WordPress functions to exit AJAX actions.
+* TinyMCE field: Initialized once.
+* TinyMCE field: Simplified switching between TinyMCE and QuickTags.
+* TinyMCE field: Check if individual TinyMCE settings are encoded as JSON and decode before re-encoding all settings.
+* Some compat fixes for Elementor.
+* TinyMCE field: Temporarily disable Jetpack Grunion editor.
+* Use correct JS dependencies for Beaver Builder compatibility when `WP_DEBUG` not defined.
+* Removed unnecessary enqueues in Beaver Builder compat for dashicons and wp media scripts.
+* Post carousel: Only handle horizontal swipes.

+= 1.9.7 - 11 August 2017 =
+* Contact: Added user configurable field for 'From:' address.
+* TinyMCE field: Use editor stylesheets for new TinyMCE editor.
+* TinyMCE field: Use UTF-8 encoding for text output.
+* Sliders: Check whether `$frames` is empty before using.
+* Google Maps: Prevent automatic center for routes.

 = 1.9.6 - 4 August 2017 =
 * Slider: Background Video: Try embedding the video if oEmbed fails.